crowe32996/nyc-apartment-search/README.md

 - Snowflake and dbt for data warehousing and transformations
 - Looker Studio dashboard for interactive exploration and weighing of apartment factors

-Note that in order to manage API request limits, the search is limited to the following pre-filtering:
+The initial API search is limited to the following pre-filtering:

-- 2+ bedrooms
-- 1+ bathroom
-- 900+ Square Feet
+- 300+ Square Feet
-- Between $4000 and $8000 per month (arbitrarily chosen as wide range for most 2+ bedroom units, will adjust as I include studio and 1 bedroom apartments in the future)
 - Within 5 mi radius of Downtown Brooklyn (arbitrarily chosen as somewhat central across all five boroughs and surrounding cities)
-- Washer/dryer in the building

-Future iterations will provide additional API request limit handling, to incorporate studio and 1 bedroom apartments, and to allow the user to  filter for factors such as washer/dryer, outdoor space, etc.
+Future iterations will provide additional filters for factors such as washer/dryer, outdoor space, etc, include a data model visualization,  implement dbt tests, and store historical data to view listing trends over time.
 ---

 ## Features